algosup/2024-2025-project-2-serious-game-team-3/documents/Functional Specification/FunctionalSpecification.md

 ## I. Introduction

 - **Current situation**: "Green City" is an ongoing project aimed at creating an engaging and educational serious game about climate change.
 Built on [Godot 4.3](#xv-glossary), it leverages game mechanics to simulate urban [sustainability](#xv-glossary) challenges.
-The project seeks to deliver a polished, professional product that combines education and entertainment.
+The project seeks to deliver a polished, professional product that combines education and entertainment while prioritizing its role as a teaching tool.

 - **Background**: The game integrates elements of city-building and climate education.
 Players will face realistic challenges such as transitioning from fossil fuels to [renewable energy](#xv-glossary), managing city resources efficiently, and minimizing carbon emissions.
+Designed to impart critical lessons in sustainability, the game employs interactive scenarios and feedback mechanisms to educate players about the environmental impact of urban planning decisions.
 The primary audience includes young adults (ages 15–25), educators in environmental science, and individuals interested in sustainability.

-- **Initial MVP focus**: The [MVP](#xv-glossary) will focus on core gameplay, including [resource management](#xv-glossary), [pollution tracking](#xv-glossary), and city-building.
-The goal is to lay a foundation that can be expanded to achieve the full game vision.
-The MVP will act as a proof of concept demonstrating key sustainable city-building mechanics, such as balancing energy production with pollution control to maintain a healthy environment while ensuring economic growth.
+- **Initial MVP focus**: The [MVP](#xv-glossary) will center on core gameplay, including [resource management](#xv-glossary), [pollution tracking](#xv-glossary), and city-building, while strongly emphasizing its educational purpose.
+It will incorporate tailored feedback mechanisms, climate-related facts, and scenario-based learning to teach players the consequences of their choices.
+The MVP will act as a proof of concept, demonstrating key sustainable city-building mechanics, such as balancing energy production with pollution control, while guiding players through the broader implications of their decisions on the environment.

 ---